14 Kickass Virtual Team Building Activities for 2023

 • Yoga and other low to moderate-intensity exercises

-After the pandemic, the watercooler culture where employees got together to randomly chit chat has (nearly) become ancient history— that’s unless you get more deliberate about it and leverage it as yet an online team building exercise.
+After the pandemic, the watercooler culture where employees got together to randomly chit-chat has (nearly) become ancient history— that’s unless you get more After the pandemic, the watercooler culture where employees got together to randomly chit-chat has (nearly) become ancient history — unless you get more deliberate about it and leverage it as yet an online team building exercise.

 How?
 Through Lunch Roulette!

-Lunch Roulette is a popular Slack extension that automatically pairs colleagues in a separate Slack channel to plan a 30-minute video call together.
-Think of it as a virtual coffee or lunch setting, where they can talk about anything else other than work.
-From sports talk to impromptu book clubs, Lunch Roulette has plenty of interactive opportunities for your remote employees.
+Lunch Roulette is a popular Slack extension that automatically pairs colleagues in a separate Slack channel to plan a 30-minute video call.
+Think of it as a virtual coffee or lunch setting where they can talk about anything besides work.
+From sports talk to impromptu book clubs, Lunch Roulette is a virtual event that has plenty of interactive opportunities for your remote employees.

 7. Play Classic Games

-If you have a team that’s averse to a full-on Olympics or you don’t have the time to hold an event of that magnitude, you can still stick to classic games.
+If you have a team that’s averse to a full-on Olympics or don’t have the time to hold an event of that magnitude, you can still stick to classic games for your next virtual team building event.

-Using video-conferencing tools, you can create a face-to-face forum that allow teams to connect and play classic games like Pictionary, Chips & Guac, and Guess Who.
-You can also improvise and create your own online version of popular game shows like virtual Show and Tell and Jeopardy!, among others.
+Using video-conferencing tools, create a face-to-face forum that allows teams to connect and play classic games like Pictionary, Charades, Two Truths and a Lie, and Guess Who.
+You can also improvise and create your own online version of popular game shows like Virtual Show and Tell and Jeopardy! — right in the comfort of your home workspace.

 8. Bring Out Your Team’s Artistic Side Via a DIY Craft Challenge

-In the DIY craft challenge, everyone on the team gets 30 minutes to build something using items available at home.
-You can set the ground rules such as building something using cutlery or penning a poem.
+In the DIY craft challenge, each team member gets 30 minutes to build something using items available at home.
+You can set the ground rules, such as using cutlery or writing a poem.

-Keep the challenge as simple as possible, considering some team members are not as naturally artsy as others.
-Perhaps you can provide some tutorial videos to help them get started.
+During this virtual meeting, keep the challenge simple, considering some team members are not as naturally artsy as others.
+Provide tutorial videos to help them get started and boost their confidence.

 10. Play Virtual Scattergories

-Scattergories are a workout for the brain.
+Scattergories is a popular board game that combines categories and creativity, making it the perfect workout for the brain.
 They promote creative thinking by compelling players to name objects within a set of categories, given an initial letter, within a time limit.
-Although the game is meant for groups of two-six people, you can create breakout rooms or play the game in teams of up to six people.
+Although the game is meant for groups of two to six people, you can create breakout rooms or play the game in teams of up to six.

-The moderator shares the interface of Scattergories through their screen, which the participants can refer to.
-After two minutes of starting the round, participants share their answers, and the moderator will assign the scores following the game rules.
+The moderator or facilitator of this game shares the interface of Scattergories through their screen, which the participants can refer to.
+The round ends after two minutes, and participants share their answers via messaging or a group chat.
+The moderator will assign the scores following the game rules.

 11. Get Adventurous In Virtual Escape Rooms

-Some of the most famous virtual escape rooms are inspired by Harry Potter, Sherlock Holmes, Nancy Drew, and other pop-culture shows and novels.
+Some of the most famous virtual escape rooms are inspired by Harry Potter, Sherlock Holmes, Nancy Drew, and other pop-culture icons.

 12. Indulge In Virtual Tasting Experiences